nivdayan/FilterLibrary/README.md

 ```

 ## Experimental Reproduction
 To reproduce the results of the SIGMOD 2023 paper, run the script run_exps.sh from the root directory of the repository.
 The script will reproduce Figures 13 to 16 in the paper and name them accordingly: figure13.png to figure.16.png.
 The raw data used to generate these figures is stored in a group of directories called exp1 to exp6.
-Running the script again will delete results of older runs and regenerate them.
+Running the script again will delete the results of older runs and regenerate them.

 ```console
 ./run_exps.sh